RichBu/Resume/Resume-Rich Budek_2018_r02.md

 EXPERIENCE

-2007–2018	Weidenmiller Company	Itasca, IL
+2007ï¿½2018	Weidenmiller Company	Itasca, IL
 VP Engineering
 * Managed entire plant from shipping/receiving to manufacturing
 * Managed entire engineering team
 * Managed CNC program generation
+* Wrote conversion programs using Visual C that would convert CNC G-Code programs from older machines
 * In charge of all plant engineering and equipment upgrades and purchases
-* Took a company in a stagnant 103 year old industry and upgraded it’s innovation and profitability
+* Took a company in a stagnant 103 year old industry and upgraded itï¿½s innovation and profitability
 * Increased sales from $2.1M to $5M in two years with innovation
 * Implemented automation and controls in a company that had never done so before
 * Integrated automation with customers existing controls
-* Implemented first ever ERP system
+* Implemented first ever ERP system running on Microsoft Server OS
 * Implemented first ever 6S and lean manufacturing methods
 * Linked computers monitoring to production lines
 * Responsible for entire manufacturing operation as well as sales and innovation
 * Responsible for managing maintenance and troubleshooting of faults
 * Increased customer intimacy connections
-* w/ Mobile App on Android and iOS
+* w/ Mobile App on Android and iOS, using Microsoft Xamarin
-* brought in and hired first sales person from a bakery management position to be “the face of Weidenmiller” with direct connections to customers
+* brought in and hired first sales person from a bakery management position to be ï¿½the face of Weidenmillerï¿½ with direct connections to customers
 * Responsible for profit / loss of company
 * Lead a design team that designs tooling, machinery, software, CNC G-code, and automation
 * Designs are done for customers as well as proprietary in-house machining
-* Redesigned complete upgraded control panels on proprietary machinery built in the 1980’s with no schematics nor support to embedded control with PLC and micro-controllers
+* Redesigned complete upgraded control panels on proprietary machinery built in the 1980ï¿½s with no schematics nor support to embedded control with PLC and micro-controllers
-* Upgraded all computers to latest operating system
+* Upgraded all computers to latest Microsoft operating system
 * Brought in and oversaw training of first Mazak lathe
 * Chief architect of strategic plan to upgrade equipment and add capacity while keeping the company out of debt
-* Implemented custom job tracking software
+* Implemented custom job tracking software that was linked to a Microsoft Access dabatase later upgraded to MS SQL server
 * Chief architect of entire Weidenmiller database linking drawings, designs, CNC programs, job tracking, machinery status, billing, and accounting
 * Assist customers with engineering calculations
 * Assist customers with equipment selection, installation,  and operation